Jc-alt logo

 Constraints:

-Your solution must use only constant extra space O(1)
+Solutions can only use constant space O(1)

 Abstraction